NOAA's GOES-18 Satellite

-GOES-T is scheduled to launch in January 2022 and GOES-U, the final satellite in the series, is scheduled to launch in 2024.
+GOES-T launched in March 2022 and is now know as GOES-18.
+GOES-U, the final satellite in the series, is scheduled to launch in 2024.

 Together, GOES East and GOES West watch over more than half the globe — from the west coast of Africa to New Zealand and from near the Arctic Circle to the Antarctic Circle.